inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 for that to be added; does that work automatically?
 How do these message streams relate to the information in the Caboodle/Clarity databases?)

-The Hoover code is written to allow incremental loading from any of the databases within the hospital system, running different queries against different databases as required.
-Since the instance and type of database may vary, the service has been designed to abstract the processing of data, only requiring classes that define the database connections, querying the database and converting that into a set of messages using our in-house interchange format.
+The Hoover code is written to allow incremental loading from any of the static databases within the hospital system, running different queries against different databases as required.
+This enables us to capture data that pre-dates the live message stream for a particular data item.
+Since the instance and type of database being queried by the hoover may vary, the service has been designed to abstract the processing of data, only requiring classes that define the database connections, querying the database and converting that into a set of messages using our in-house interchange format.
+This interchange format is used for data parsed by both the hoover and HL7 Reader and allows subsequent parts of the pipeline to be consistent regardless of where the data originated (live stream/static database).

 [//]: #9 (How are these databases different from the "core system" and the EMAP database -- is that perhaps the historical clinical data?
 Why was it necessary to introduce an "in-house interchange format"?
 It's the first time